Kwessler93/CreditRisk-Personal/README.md

 ## Project Workflow

-### 1. Data Loading via SQL
+### 1. Data Loading
-- The raw dataset was loaded and filtered using SQL queries in a Jupyter Notebook environment.
+- The raw dataset was loaded and filtered in a Jupyter Notebook environment.
 - Only records with `loan_intent == 'PERSONAL'` were selected for modeling.

 ### 2. Data Cleaning & Preprocessing